Akihiro120/Akihiro120/ReadMe.md

-- Hi, I'm Akihiro
+- 😁Hi, I'm Akihiro
-- I'm interested in Graphics Programming
+- 👾I'm interested in Graphics Programming
-- I'm currently learning how to program in Assembly
+- 💡I'm currently learning how to program in Assembly
-- I can program in C/C++ and Rust
+- ✨I can program in C/C++ and Rust
-- I've been programming for 10 years now
+- 🕰️I've been programming for 10 years now